-Direct premiums written and premiums and considerations, including receivables for contracts subject to redetermination, from the ODM under the Medicaid contract as a percentage of total direct premiums written and total premiums and considerations, including receivables for contracts subject to redetermination are 66% and 38% as of December 31, 2018 and 65% and 50% as of December 31, 2017, respectively.
+Direct premiums written and premiums and considerations, including receivables for contracts subject to redetermination, from the ODM under the Medicaid contract as a percentage of total direct premiums written and total premiums and considerations, including receivables for contracts subject to redetermination, are 67% and 60% as of December 31, 2019 and 66% and 38% as of December 31, 2018, respectively.

-Direct premiums written and premiums and considerations, including receivables for contracts subject to redetermination, from the ODM and CMS under the MyCare Ohio contract for the Medicare Advantage and the Medicare Part D program as a percentage of total direct premiums written and total premiums and considerations, including receivables for contracts subject to redetermination, are 34% and 62% as of December 31, 2018 and 35% and 50% as of December 31, 2017, respectively.
+Direct premiums written and premiums and considerations, including receivables for contracts subject to redetermination, from the ODM and CMS under the MyCare Ohio contract for the Medicare Advantage and the Medicare Part D program as a percentage of total direct premiums written and total premiums and considerations, including receivables for contracts subject to redetermination, are 33% and 40% as of December 31, 2019 and 34% and 62% as of December 31, 2018, respectively.

-Recently Issued Accounting Standards - The Company reviewed all recently issued guidance in 2018 and 2017 that has been adopted for 2018 or subsequent years' implementation and has determined that none of the items would have a significant impact to the statutory basis financial statements.
+Recently Issued Accounting Standards - The Company reviewed all recently issued guidance in 2019 and 2018 that have been adopted for 2019 or subsequent years' implementation and has determined that none of the items would have a significant impact to the statutory basis financial statements.